-Under the architectural portion, Constructability Scores for the use of screed-less floor and unplastered RC / blockwall are given only if these are specifications not stipulated in the tender drawings.
+Under the architectural portion, Constructability Scores for the use of screed-less floor and unplastered RC wall are given only if these are specifications not stipulated in the tender drawings.
 For these two items, the Constructability Scores are computed by multiplying the percentage of floor area with no screeding or the percentage of wall length with no plastering works and their corresponding allocated points.

-For other AMEP items namely spray painting, pre-insulated pipework, prefabricated ducts, flexible water pipes and mechanical joints, the use of these items will be awarded with points directly if the corresponding stipulated conditions are met.
+For other AMEP items namely spray painting, pre-insulated pipework, prefabricated and pre-insulated ducts, flexible water pipes and mechanical joints for M&E piping, the use of these items will be awarded with points directly if the corresponding stipulated conditions are met.
 The points allocated to the various AMP systems are given in Table 2 and the total points achievable under this section are 25 points.

-Constructability points are also given to AMEP innovative methods, systems, processes and plant and equipment that contribute to labour saving on site.
+Constructability points are also given to AMEP innovative methods and systems that contribute to labour saving on site.
 Direct points are awarded if the usage of these items meets the stipulated criteria and conditions.
-The total points achievable under this section are 25 points.
+The total points achievable under this section are 20 points.

 The points awarded for all the items under the AMEP component are summed up to arrive at the Constructability Score of the AMEP System.
-The maximum Constructability Score for AMEP System is 50 points.
+The maximum Constructability Score for AMEP System is 45 points.